 I know when I feel defensive I am trying to protect something within me.
 I couldn’t see what I was protecting at first so I avoided the topic for a while.
 I didn’t want to talk about.
 I didn’t want to hear about.
 I didn’t understand it.
-My defensiveness remained strong with my confusion yet at the same time I had a deep curiousity and desire to understand.
+My defensiveness remained strong with my confusion, yet at the same time I had a deep curiousity and strong desire to understand.

 I would journal about my feelings and I would bring everything into my meditations each time I was triggered and ask to be shown another perspective.
-I was willing to heal, open to anything and doing my best to be attached to nothing.
+I was willing to heal, I was open to anything and doing my best to be attached to nothing.